 This article describes the effects of a centipede bite.

-Centipede venom contains the poison.
+Centipede venom contains several chemicals including histamine that make up the poison.

 This poison is found only in centipedes.

 Symptoms of a centipede bite are:

 - Pain in the area of the bite

 - Swelling in the area of the bite

 - Redness in the area of the bite

 - Numbness in the area of the bite (rare)

 People who are allergic to centipede venom may also have: